FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/design/storage/storage_security.md

 ----
 ## Background Introduction

-In the architecture of the alliance chain, a blockchain is built between institutions, and data is visible within each institution of the alliance chain.。
+In the architecture of the alliance chain, a blockchain is built between institutions, and data is visible within each institution of the alliance chain。

-In some scenarios with high data security requirements, members within the alliance do not want organizations outside the alliance to have access to data on the alliance chain。At this point, you need to access the data on the federation chain.。
+In some scenarios with high data security requirements, members within the alliance do not want organizations outside the alliance to have access to data on the alliance chain。At this point, you need to access the data on the federation chain。

 Access control of federated chain data, which is mainly divided into two aspects

 * Access control of communication data on the chain
 * Access Control of Node Storage Data

-For access control of on-chain communication data, FISCO BCOS is done through node certificates and SSL.。The main focus here is on access control for node storage data, i.e., on-disk encryption。
+For access control of on-chain communication data, FISCO BCOS is done through node certificates and SSL。The main focus here is on access control for node storage data, i.e., on-disk encryption。

 ![](../../../images/design/data_secure_background.png)